leefsmp/Re-Flex/README.md

   * `size`: Allows to control the size in pixel of an element.
 The main use-case is to allow to perform animations programmatically on an element (shrinking/expanding).
 See [Controlled elements demo](https://leefsmp.github.io/Re-Flex/index.html#demo6) for more details.
   Type: `number`.
   Default value: `true`.

+  * `minSize`: Creates a constraint on the minimum size in pixel to which the element can be resized to by the user.
+  Type: `number`.
+  Default value: `true`.

+  * `maxSize`: Creates a constraint on the maximun size in pixel to which the element can be resized to by the user.
+  Type: `number`.
+  Default value: `true`.

+  * `flex`: Specifiy the initial `flex` of an element.
+By default all element will get evenly displayed inside a layout, unless some of them have `minSize`, `maxSize` or `size` specified.
+  Type: `number`.
+  Default value: `true`.

   * `direction`: Allows to control in which direction(s) the element will shrink/expand when its `size` property is modified.
 See [Controlled elements demo](https://leefsmp.github.io/Re-Flex/index.html#demo6) for more details.
   Type: `-1, 1 or [-1, 1]`.